Chart Color Schemes

 St Johns Park - Wakeley features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.0% of all households, including 45.3% couples with children, 21.9% couples without children, and 17.3% single parent families.
-Non-family households comprise the remaining 14.0%, with lone person households at 12.7% and group households making up 1.3% of the total.
-The median household size is 3.3 people, larger than the Greater Sydney average of 3.2.
+Family households account for 86.0% of all households, including 45.3% couples with children, 21.9% couples without children, and 17.3% single parent families.
+Non-family households make up the remaining 14.0%, consisting of 12.7% lone person households and 1.3% group households.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households